andrewiggins/js-framework-tachometer/README.md

 ## Deployment

 All pushes to the master branch are automatically deployed to https://js-framework-tachometer.netlify.com.
 You can use the URLs from that deployment to run tachometer locally: `tach https://js-framework-tachometer.netlify.com/frameworks/keyed/preact/benches/01_run1k.html https://js-framework-tachometer.netlify.com/frameworks/keyed/ivi/benches/01_run1k.html`.

+## Scratch Framework

+If you want to test changes to a framework or app and compare it against the current checked in version, use the directory `frameworks/keyed/scratch`.
+Copy the current implementation into `frameworks/keyed/scratch`, make your changes, and run the benchmark comparing `scratch` with the current implementation.